-Subject Description Employment, office, trade, profession or Any employment, office, trade, profession or vocation vocation carried on for profit or gain Sponsorship Any payment or provisions of any other financial benefit (other than from the Council) made to the member during the previous 12 month period for expenses incurred by him/her in carrying out his/her duties as a member, or towards his/her election expenses This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992 Contracts Any contract made between the member or his/her spouse or civil partner or the person with whom the member is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the Council - (a) under which goods or services are to be provided or works are to be executed; and provided of works are to be executed, and (b) which has not been fully discharged.
-Land and Property Any beneficial interest in land which is within the areas of the Council.
-'Land' excludes an easement, servitude, interest or right in or over land which does not give the member or his/her spouse or civil partner or the person with whom the member is living as if they were spouses/ civil partners (alone or jointly with another) a right to occupy or to receive income Licenses Any licence (alone or jointly with others) to occupy land in the area of the Council for a month or longer Corporate tenancies Any tenancy where (to the member's knowledge): (a) the landlord is the council; and (b) the tenant is a body that the member, or his/her spouse or civil partner or the person with whom the member is living as if they were spouses/civil partners is a partner of or a director of or has a beneficial interest in the securities of.
-Securities Any beneficial interest in securities of a body where:

-(a) that body (to the member's knowledge) has a place of business or land in the area of the council; and (b) either: i. the total nominal value of the securities exceeds £25,000 or one hundredth of the total council; and (b) either: i. the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or ii. if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the member, or his/her spouse or civil partner or the person with whom the member is living as if they were spouses/civil partners have a beneficial interest exceeds one hundredth of the total issued share capital of that class
+Subject Description Employment, office, trade, profession or Any employment, office, trade, profession or vocation vocation carried on for profit or gain.
+Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12 month period for expenses incurred by them in carrying out their duties as a councillor, or towards their election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
+Contracts Any contract made between the councillor or their spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of ) and the council - (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
+Land and Property Any beneficial interest in land which is within , the areas of the council.
+'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or their spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners (alone or jointly with another) a right to occupy or to receive income.
+Licenses Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer.
+Corporate tenancies Any tenancy where (to the councillor's knowledge): (a) the landlord is the council; and (b) the tenant is a body that the councillor, or their spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners is a partner of or a spouses/orvii partificis is a partifici oi oi a director of or has a beneficial interest in the securities of.
+Securities Any beneficial interest in securities of a body where: (a) that body (to the councillor's knowledge) has a place of business or land in the area of the council; and (b) either: i. the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or ii. if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or their spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners have a beneficial interest exceeds one hundredth of the total issued share capital of that class.

-'director' includes a member of the committee of management of an industrial and provident society
+&lt;sup>1 'Director' includes a member of the committee of management of an industrial and provident society

-'securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.
+&lt;sup>2 'Securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.